Thumpamon

 Thumpamon is a village in Pandalam (5 km Approx), a part of Adoor thaluk in Kerala, India.
 One of the greatest attractions of this village is the Achenkovil River, which is known for its natural sceneries along the riverbank.
 The village relies on non-resident Indian and crops like rubber, coconut, paddy and pepper.
 The most common crop in the village is rubber.
 Because of non-resident Indians, this is one of the wealthiest villages in Kerala.
 Thumpamon is divided into two regions, Thumpamon North and Thumpamon South, by the Achenkovil River.
+In Thumpamon Panchayath Indian National Congress is the current ruling party and BJP emerged as the one and only official main opposition party in the Panchayath.
+CPM and other left parties has no representation in the Panchayath.